GRACE: THE INWORKING ABILITY IN THE BELIEVER TO DO RIGHTEOUSNESS

 'For sin shall not have dominion over you: for ye are not under the law, but under grace.' - Romans 6 vs 14 {KJV}

 Living righteously is how we show forth the praises of God.
 What is the praises of God?
-The praises of God is the honour which our godly conducts in this world brings to God, as we evidently show before men by our lifestyles that we are children of Light.
-When we therefore live in accordance to our new nature in Christ, we show forth the praises of God, in that men glorify God (they attest that truly we belong to God);
+The word 'praises' as used in the above Bible verse was translated from the Greek word aretē, and it means 'Excellence, Virtue'.
+So, the praises of God means the excellence of God, the virtues of God.
+So, to show forth the praises of God means to show forth the characters of God.
+We can also say that the praises of God is the honour which our godly conducts in this world brings to God, as we evidently show before men by our lifestyles that we are children of Light.
+When we therefore live in accordance to our new nature in Christ, we show forth the praises of God, we show forth the characters of God; and men glorify God by beholding our lifestyles (in that they attest that truly we are born again);

 'Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.' - Matthew 5 vs 16 {KJV}